Alecu100/CodeAnalyzer/README.md

 # CodeAnalyzer
-A sort of dynamic code analyzer that simulates the actual C# code execution
+A sort of dynamic code analyzer that simulates the actual C# code execution.
+It looks into all the execution branches starting from an entry point.

 This currently works only for Visual Studio 2015 as a package.